Developing A Mindfulness Self-Compassion Practice

 With this strategy, you may identify ways you use self-criticism as a motivator and think of kinder, more positive ways to encourage yourself.
 You might think about goals you want to achieve and connect them to your desires or passions.

-It could help to find tangible incentives for action and focus on replacing criticism with affirming motivators to encourage the act of practicing self compassion.
+It could help to find tangible incentives for action and focus on replacing criticism with affirming motivators to encourage the act of practicing self-compassion.
 For example, instead of being self-critical when you make a mistake on an assignment, you could reward yourself with a bubble bath when you get an A on a future one.
+Consider rewarding yourself with a warm bath or another relaxing activity when you accomplish a goal.

 Finally, you might give yourself permission to meet your own needs to enhance your quality of life, physical health, and your ability to be at your best for those who rely on you.
 Reading self-help books such as The Positively Present Guide can offer valuable tips and techniques to help individuals cultivate self-compassion and maintain a positive mindset during challenging times.